-Claim 1 Accused Products 1.
-A method for inserting dummy metal into a circuit design, the circuit design including a plurality of objects and clock nets, the To the extent the preamble is limiting, the Accused Products are made, produced, or processed by performing a method for inserting dummy metal into a circuit design, the circuit design including a plurality of objects and clock nets. method comprising: The Accused Products are made, produced, or processed by design tools from at least one of Cadence, Synopsys, and Siemens to insert dummy metal into a circuit design, where the circuit design includes a plurality of objects and clock nets.
+Claim 1 Infringing Instrumentalities 1.
+A method for inserting dummy metal into a circuit design, the circuit design including a plurality of objects and clock nets, the To the extent the preamble is limiting, the Infringing Instrumentalities are produced by performing a method for inserting dummy metal into a circuit design, the circuit design including a plurality of objects and clock nets. method comprising: The Accused Products are made, produced, and/or processed by design tools from at least one of Cadence, Synopsys, and Siemens to insert dummy metal into a circuit design, where the circuit design includes a plurality of objects and clock nets.
 Timing-Aware Metal Fill When it adds a timing-aware metal fill, the Innovus software avoids adding the fill near clock and signal nets and adds more near the power and ground nets.
 The software assigns a high cost to adding a metal fill near clock nets, a moderate cost to adding it near signal nets, and zero cost to adding it near power and ground nets.
 It adds the fill, based on the cost, to achieve the preferred metal density with the least effect on timing.
-PG net, zero cost Signal net, moderate cost Clock net, high cost Metal fill Metal fill The software adds timing-aware metal fill by default.
+PG net, zero cost Signal net, moderate cost Clock net, high cost The software adds timing-aware metal fill by default.
 See Innovus User Guide product version 20.10, March 2020, page 709.